Welcome to Rewilding Ecotherapy: Personal & Relational Development in service to all of Life

 Yet lately 'know thyself', or 'nosce te ipsum', seems too small to consider the full context of who we are as human beings.
 While the growth benefits of examining one's self in the context of immediate ancestry and current societal trends are abundant, I fear they are insufficient for our modern-day troubles.
 What if we were to re-visit our biological nature and status as Homo sapiens?
 What if we acknowledge that our current western society lifestyles comprise less than 1% of our species his/herstory?
 What if we were to recall the egalitarian, mobile, tribal (vs. isolated nuclear family) and nature-based life in which we Homo sapiens lived for hundreds of thousands of years?
 How then, do health failures, anxiety, depression, identity crises, addictions, attachment disorders and complex relational struggles fit into this larger context?
 To me, what ails us make so much more sense.

 When engaging in Rewilding Ecotherapy, all of the contexts within which you evolved and exist are considered.
 Your personal, family, societal, spiritual and ecological identity contributes to the gifts, strengths, tendencies, beliefs, drives, urges, habits and behaviors that comprise your unique way of walking through the world.
-Rewilding Ecotherapy not only takes place in the outdoors, but addresses your concerns with the sensitivity of a deer, the practicality of a bear, and the wisdom of an owl.
+Rewilding Ecotherapy not only takes place in the outdoors, but addresses your concerns with the sensitivity of a deer, and the practicality of a bear.
 We explore your personal ecology through the ecology of nature.
 Our historical relationship with the environment and the growing scientific evidence that nature immersion is an essential nutrient for wellness (physically, psychologically, emotionally, spiritually, etc...) forms the backdrop of our work together.
 Come gain support in living closer to your human design, and heal both your heart and the planet through relational, therapeutic interventions that nurture both.

 How does this work?